pcrespan/anomaly_detection/README.md

 - Training data is persisted in `PostgreSQL` for long-term storage.

 - The `old` folder contains the previously used FastAPI gateway and Dockerfile.
+The gateway was changed from FastAPI (Python) to Gin (Go) due to performance reasons.
+While FastAPI's average response time was more than 200ms, Gin's average response time is below 5ms.
+The benchmark results for FastAPI can be found at `static/py_benchmark_100.jpg`